I was intrigued when I saw ‘Rainbow Skywalk at Komtar Penang‘ jotted down on my massive press trip itinerary with the Penang tourism board.

 Observatory deck is a photographers delight!

 Level 68th is the real ‘Instagrammer haven’, I would say.
 Endless photo opportunities with the sprawling Penang island at your feet – quite literally.
+These Komtar skywalk photos will surely make you want to go there now.

 After failing at selfies, I twisted my fellow blogger’s arm into taking my pictures.
 The deal was fair – we click each other.
 Ami (of ThrillingTravel) and I spent a good part of an hour then trying out different poses and angles atop the skywalk.